carlacremer/carlacremer.github.io/_posts/2021-07-15-fungi-and-existential risk.md

 title: "Mushroom Thoughts on Existential Risk.
 No Magic."
 categories: misc
 ---
-### Mushroom Thoughts on Existential Risk.
-No Magic.

 *written by Carla Zoe Cremer, illustrated by Magdalena Adomeit*